 Once schools you’re applying to have processed your FAFSA and any school-specific financial aid applications, you’ll begin receiving financial aid award letters and can begin comparing offers.

-The letters will detail the school’s COA (tuition, fees, room and board), your expected family contribution (EFC), and the aid available to you.
+The letters will detail the school’s COA, or cost of attendance (tuition, fees, room and board), your expected family contribution (EFC), and the aid available to you.

 Pell Grants are paid to students through colleges and universities.
 Your school will let you know in writing how and when you'll be paid.